 Very often when children are learning to read, they focus so much on naming words that they don’t absorb the meaning of the words they are reading.
-Poor reading comprehension is a problem that plagues thousands of children.
-So I'd like to suggest some tools and strategies that will go a long way toward helping children improve their reading comprehension over time.
+I'd like to suggest some tools and strategies that will go a long way toward helping children improve their reading comprehension over time.

-So, when teaching children who struggle with comprehension, it is really helpful to have images accompany words and sentences.
-The image is like a stepping-stone to creating mental images for themselves.
-In fact, during early learning when children are just beginning to learn words, it is critical to embed images into the words because so many young children believe their goal is to learn to say the words they see, or to sound them out.
+When teaching children who struggle with comprehension, it is really helpful to have images accompany words and sentences.
+The image is like a stepping stone to creating mental images for themselves.
+In fact, during early learning when children are just beginning to learn words, it is critical to embed images into the words because so many young children believe their goal is to learn to say the words they see or to sound them out.
 Often, no one tells them the words carry meaning!
-So to embed a picture from day one will help them avoid reading comprehension problems.
+Embedding a picture from day one will help them avoid reading comprehension problems.
 As these children are learning their first words, talk to them about making mental images for themselves and how important this skill is.

 (Two weeks from now, check your own memory of this image, and then check the child's memory.)

 It is difficult for me, too, when I'm learning a new concept to only have someone's words as they speak to me.
 Images make all the difference for me.
 A confession here: I was middle-aged and truly did not understand the difference between a sea and an ocean.
 I always assumed (because I never really thought about the difference) that they were used interchangeably and that "sea" was used in more romantic, sentimental, poetic occasions.
 For instance, it's used in a lullaby I heard my mother sing when I was little, which I had the pleasure and delight of singing to my grandchildren as well.